Skip to content

 Red / hotHigh traffic — potential congestion points

 Cool areas far from any hot spot may indicate dead ends or poorly accessible zones.
 Stands in these areas may receive less footfall than intended.
+Adding a service marker (toilet, food) nearby can simulate a "draw" and reveal whether new circulation would emerge.

 Performance Notes